QutEcoacoustics/egret/README.md

 on three files.

 It still isn't complete---we'll finish it in the next section.
-None of the _tests_ actually test anything yet but it run a _tool_ on each _test_ and ensure it does not crash.
+None of the _tests_ actually test anything yet but it does run a _tool_ on each _test_ and ensure it does not crash.

-For example, running egret with this configuration will produce the following output:
+For example, running Egret with this configuration will produce the following output:

 ```powershell
 C:\Temp > egret test boobook-koala-config.yml